g-abhishek123/pong_game/README.md

 # pong_game
-import turtle module in IDE before executing main file
+import turtle module in IDE before executing program bounce.wav is a file for sound effects, to be kept in the same directory as the main file.